opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.randShuffle(dst[, iterFactor]) -> None

-    :param mtx: Input/output numerical 1D array.
+    :param dst: Input/output numerical 1D array.

     :param iterFactor: Scale factor that determines the number of random swap operations.
 See the details below.

     :param rng: Optional random number generator used for shuffling.
 If it is zero, :ocv:func:`theRNG` () is used instead.

 The function ``randShuffle`` shuffles the specified 1D array by randomly choosing pairs of elements and swapping them.
-The number of such swap operations will be ``mtx.rows*mtx.cols*iterFactor`` .
+The number of such swap operations will be ``dst.rows*dst.cols*iterFactor`` .

 .. seealso::